avisi-cloud/acloud-toolkit/docs/acloud-toolkit_volumes_batch-migrate.md

   -f, --migration-flags string        Additional flags to pass to the migration tool -m, --migration-mode string         Migration mode to use.
 Options: rsync, rclone (default "rsync")
-      --node-selector strings         comma separated list of node labels used for nodeSelector of the migration job --rclone-image string           Image used for the rclone migration tool (default "rclone/rclone:1.66.0") --rsync-image string            Image used for the rsync migration tool (default "registry.avisi.cloud/library/rsync:v1")
+      --node-selector strings         comma separated list of node labels used for nodeSelector of the migration job --preserve-metadata             Preserve the original metadata of the PVC --rclone-image string           Image used for the rclone migration tool (default "rclone/rclone:1.66.0") --rsync-image string            Image used for the rsync migration tool (default "registry.avisi.cloud/library/rsync:v1")
   -s, --source-storage-class string   name of the source storageclass